Highly experienced specialist sonographer | Relaxed and comfortable private ultrasound clinic

 Having an ultrasound scan at The Medical Chambers Kensington

 We're here to help you feel as comfortable as possible during your scan.
-Most scans take between 30 and 45 minutes and we suggest you allow one hour for your appointment so you have plenty of time to discuss the scan images and results with your sonographer.
+Most scans take between 30 and 45 minutes and we suggest you allow one hour for your appointment so you have plenty of time to discuss the scan images and results with our sonographer.

-Your sonographer, Ms Ciara McKenna, is an exceptionally skilled clinician, and specialises in prenatal sonography, prenatal diagnosis and gynaecology ultrasound.
+Ms Ciara McKenna, is an exceptionally skilled clinician, and specialises in prenatal sonography, prenatal diagnosis and gynaecology ultrasound.
 She will explain what will happen during your scan, and ask you any relevant questions around your health, or symptoms you might be experiencing.

 How should you prepare for an ultrasound scan?